torvalds/linux/Documentation/devicetree/writing-schema.rst

 vocabulary for that property.
 The properties schemas are what is used for validation of DT files.

-For common properties, only additional constraints not covered by the common binding schema need to be defined such as how many values are valid or what possible values are valid.
+For common properties, only additional constraints yest covered by the common binding schema need to be defined such as how many values are valid or what possible values are valid.